Types of Itr forms_collapsiblemenu_banner_Wc

 Individuals who plan on filing an ITR for their Home Loan must select the ITR-1 form (also known as the SAHAJ form).
 It applies to salaried and professional borrowers repaying their Home Loans for a self-occupied property.

 The form allows you to claim the Home Loan tax benefit of up to Rs.1.5 Lakh on the principal repayment, stamp duty and registration charges.
-One can also be eligible for deductions worth Rs.2 Lakhs on interest repaid annually under Section 24.
+One can also be eligible for deductions worth Rs.2 Lakh on interest repaid annually under Section 24.

 Also Read: Tax Deductions Under Section 24 on Home Loan